-As with other policies and models, universal basic income has its supporters and opponents and pros and cons.
-Supporters propose that UBI favors liberty, community, the fight against inhumane working conditions, and equal sharing of the technical progress.
-They argue that UBI allows college students to receive a degree in what interests them and not just a degree that will make them money.
-Because payments are automatic, the government would spend less time administering the welfare than it does now.
-Lastly, although there are countless other arguments for basic income, it could help couples start families since the worry over the high costs of raising a baby would be alleviated.
+As with other policies and models, universal basic income has its advantages and disadvantages.
+Supporters point out that many UBI pilot programs have resulted in increased school attendance and employment, greater community health, and improved financial stability with no corresponding increase in negative traits, such as unemployment claims or alcohol abuse.
+Supporters also argue that UBI enables college students to receive a degree in what interests them and not just a degree that will make them money.
+Because payments are automatic and do not require eligibility evaluations, the government would spend less time administering the welfare than it does now.

-However, opponents of UBI argue that the model needs to be funded somehow, raising taxes for everyone.
+However, opponents of UBI argue that the system could not be funded on a nationwide scale without raising taxes for everyone.
 Additionally, because there are no requirements to receive UBI (proof of employment or willingness to find employment), people may be disincentivized to work.
-Free income could also trigger inflation, canceling out its purpose to increase the overall standard of living.
+Free income could also trigger inflation, canceling out UBI's stated goal of decreasing poverty and increasing the overall standard of living.

-In the United States, 2020 Presidential Candidates Andrew Yang campaigned with a universal basic income plan called the Freedom Dividend.
+2020 Presidential Candidates Andrew Yang campaigned with a universal basic income plan called the Freedom Dividend.
 The Freedom Dividend responds to the increasing automation that will inevitably take away one in three jobs from American workers over the next decade.
-Yang’s plan would distribute $1,000 to each American adult every month ($12,000 per year), which is known as a “partial dividend,” enough to help but not enough to fully support adults and cause them to stop working.
+Yang’s plan would distribute a $1,000 "partial dividend" to each American adult every month ($12,000 per year)—enough to help, but not so much that it would encourage recipients to stop working.
 Several states have tried small-scale basic income programs in the past, including Alaska, North Carolina, New Jersey, Pennsylvania, Iowa, and California.

-The country with a system closest to universal basic income is Norway.
-Norway is a welfare state, ensuring that all Norwegian citizens residing in the country have access to certain fundamental goods, including access to education, universal health care, and income in the form of social security or benefits.
-However, Norway has specific conditions to be met to receive these benefits from the government, such as requiring citizens to try and find a job, be law-abiding, participating in elections, and paying taxes.
+The country whose system most closely resembles universal basic income is Norway.
+Norway is a welfare state, ensuring that all Norwegian citizens residing in the country have access to education, universal health care, and income in the form of social security or benefits.
+However, recipients of the monetary benefit must still meet specific conditions.
+For instance, they must seek work, abide by the law, participate in elections, and pay taxes.